1Password/for-open-source/README.md

 interactivity for large or streamed datasets.

 ### Open Data Kit
-Open Data Kit is a free and open-source set of tools for collecting data in challenging environments [Link to project](https://opendatakit.org)
+Open Data Kit is a free and open-source set of tools for collecting data in challenging environments.
+[Link to project](https://opendatakit.org)

 ### Vizzy